pierrecontri/pong2/README.md

 -----------
 On 2017, new orientation technologie.
 Go Ahead is the new orientation.

 The pong is now in JavaScript ECMAScript v6 "use strict" standard.

-Don't mind about Navigator wich does not respect standards (like Google, IE11, Edge, ... ).
+Don't mind about Navigator wich does not respect W3C standards.

 There are norms : use it !

 About Free Criticizing
 ----------------------